CodePartnersMD/MD301-guide/curriculum/03-flexbox-templating/LAB.md

 #### How are we implementing it?

 - Add navigation for the user to switch between two pages.
-Each page should render a unique set of images.
+Each page should render a unique set of images from one of the two provided JSON files.
 - Reset the filters, then repopulate them using only keywords from the images currently being displayed.

 ### Feature 2: Templating